ManageIQ/guides/automate_url_open.md

-For a number of different entities users can create custom [toolbar buttons](ui/toolbars.md) that run an automate method on the particular entity, let that automate method calculate an URL and then have the UI open such URL in a new windows.
+For a number of different entities users can create custom [toolbar buttons](ui/toolbars.md) that run an automate method on the particular entity, let that automate method calculate a URL and then have the UI open such URL in a new window.

 #### Steps